gleam-lang/website/deployment/fly.md

 ---

 [Fly.io](https://fly.io) is a convenient and easy to use deployment platform with a generous [free allowance](https://fly.io/docs/about/pricing/).
-They're also a sponsor of the Gleam project, thank you Fly!
+They were also a sponsor of the Gleam project, thank you Fly!

 ## Prepare an application